mingrammer/diagrams/README.md

 ## Who uses it?

-[GitPitch](https://gitpitch.github.io/gitpitch) is the perfect slide deck solution for Tech Conferences, Training, Developer Advocates, and Educators.
-Diagrams is now available as a dedicated [Cloud Diagram Markdown Widget](https://gitpitch.github.io/gitpitch/#/diagrams/cloud-architecture) so you can use Diagrams directly on any slide for conferences, meetups, and training.

 [Cloudiscovery](https://github.com/Cloud-Architects/cloudiscovery) helps you to analyze resources in your cloud (AWS/GCP/Azure/Alibaba/IBM) account.
 It allows you to create a diagram of analyzed cloud resource map based on this Diagrams library, so you can draw your existing cloud infrastructure with Cloudiscovery.

 [Airflow Diagrams](https://github.com/feluelle/airflow-diagrams) is an Airflow plugin that aims to easily visualise your Airflow DAGs on service level from providers like AWS, GCP, Azure, etc. via diagrams.